Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Introduction

 Despite recent advances, existing exact verification approaches are still limited to GNNs with \emph{sum} aggregation.
 However, other common aggregations, including \emph{max} and \emph{mean}, have been shown to be necessary and effective in both theory \cite{CorsoCBLV20,RosenbluthTG23} and practice \cite{YingHCEHL18,DehmamyBY19}, and are supported as standard by the GraphSAGE library \cite{HamiltonYL17}.
 Existing methods also typically focus on graph classification problems in the context of structural perturbations, implemented only for edge deletion for tractability reasons.
 Node classification tasks have been under-explored, and yet are relied upon in high-stakes applications, for example, fraud detection in financial networks \cite{WangQL0JWFYZY19} and cyber attack localization in smart grids \cite{HaghshenasHN23}.
 For such applications, in order to provide certified robustness guarantees, methods that yield conclusive outcomes are preferable.

-We develop an exact verification method for GNNs to provide guarantees against attribute and structural perturbations subject to local and global budget constraints.
-Focusing on node classification tasks\footnote{An extension of our method to graph classification is discussed in Appendix~A.}, we support three commonly used aggregation functions, {sum}, {max} and {mean}, with the latter two being non-linear and not tackled previously.
+We develop an exact verification method for GNNs to provide guarantees against both attribute and structural perturbations subject to local and global budget constraints.
+We support GNNs for both node- and graph-classification tasks with three commonly used aggregation functions, {sum}, {max} and {mean}, where the latter two are non-linear.
 We employ constraint solving {with bound tightening} and iteratively solve a sequence of relaxed CSPs while relying on incremental solving capabilities of solvers to improve efficiency.
-We implement \textsc{GNNev}, a versatile and efficient exact verifier for GNNs, and conduct extensive experiments on two standard node classification benchmarks, Cora and CiteSeer, and two real-world fraud datasets, Amazon and Yelp.
-The results indicate that \textsc{GNNev} outperforms the verifier by \citet{HojnyZCM24}, the only exact method known to us, on {sum} aggregation and edge deletion under different model sizes and perturbation budgets.
+We implement \textsc{GNNev}, a versatile and efficient exact verifier for GNNs, and conduct extensive experiments on two standard node-classification datasets, Cora and CiteSeer, two real-world fraud datasets, Amazon and Yelp, {and two biochemical graph-classification datasets, MUTAG and ENZYMES.} The results indicate that \textsc{GNNev} outperforms \textsc{SCIP-MPNN} \cite{HojnyZCM24}, the only MIP-based exact verifier known to us, on {sum} aggregation and edge deletion under different model sizes and perturbation budgets.
 On a range of aggregation functions, we show that \textsc{GNNev} can provide useful insight into the susceptibility of GNNs to adversarial attacks, which is important for deployment in high-stakes applications.

-Our novel contributions can be summarised as follows. \begin{itemize} \item We introduce the first exact verification method for GNNs with two common aggregation functions, {max} and {mean}, and design specialised tightened bound propagation strategies to reduce computational cost. \item We propose an algorithm that iteratively encodes GNN layers backwards and utilises incremental constraint solving to speed up performance while maintaining exact verification capability. \item We implement \textsc{GNNev}, a versatile and efficient exact verifier for GNNs that supports new aggregation functions and edge addition, and show its usability and superior performance through extensive experiments. \end{itemize}
+Our novel contributions can be summarised as follows. \begin{itemize} \item We introduce the first exact verification method for GNNs with two common aggregation functions, {max} and {mean}, and design specialised tightened bound propagation strategies to reduce computational cost. \item We propose an algorithm that iteratively encodes GNN layers backwards and utilises incremental constraint solving to speed up performance while maintaining exact verification capability. \item We implement \textsc{GNNev}, a versatile and efficient exact verifier for GNNs that supports new aggregation functions and edge addition, and show its usability on both structural and attribute perturbations through extensive experiments on real-world datasets. \end{itemize}